Consuming an API with Ruby

 We’ll be returning to our beloved Set List API, and starting from the consuming-apis-start branch.

 This branch has added an additional incomplete endpoint, which takes a query parameter of an artist name and should return an image of that artist.
 Right now, there is a test set up to verify the endpoint returns an image url, the photographer’s info, and some alt text for the image.
 But, our database doesn’t store that information, and we don’t want to have to store it.
-Instead, there’s a great API we can use to retrieve photos of these artists: Pexels!
+Instead, there are TWO great APIs we can use to retrieve photos of these artists: Pexels! and Unsplash.
+This tutorial includes both in case Pexels is not working (cough cough: right now!).

 Trying Out Requests in Postman

 Before we write any code to make an API call, it’s important to read the documentation and make sure a request or two work in Postman.
-Take a look at the Pexels documentation and try to find the items below in order to get a request working.
+Take a look at the Pexels documentation or the Unsplash documentation and try to find the items below in order to get a request working.
 Don’t peek at the answer until you’ve read the docs!

 Look for: